-Senators urge emergency protections for wolves in U.S. West
+Senators urge emergency protections for wolves in US West

 Native American groups and environmentalists have previously requested an emergency listing of wolves as an endangered species.

 Federal officials said in response that temporary protections can’t be enacted through the legal petitions they received.
-However, the Endangered Species Act gives Haaland authority to do so if she determines there is an immediate and significant threat to a species’ survival.
+However, the Endangered Species Act gives Haaland authority to do so if she determines there is a significant threat to a species.

+Thirty-six wolves have been killed in Montana since the current hunting and trapping season opened last month, according to state harvest data.
+While it’s still early in the season, that’s not out of line with past years, said Montana Fish, Wildlife and Parks spokesman Greg Lemon.

+“We’ve had years where we’ve been over that number at this point in the season, and years where we’ve been less than this,” Lemon said.